ricardoquesada/bluepad32/docs/plat_nina.md

 !!!
 Warning

-    WiFi and Bluetooth are not supported in NINA boards.
+    WiFi and Bluetooth are not supported in NINA-W10 boards.

 [nina-esp32]: https://www.u-blox.com/en/product/nina-w10-series-open-cpu